-Because occupations involving physical labor dominate the local economy, Marsing is generally considered to be a blue-collar town.
-55.92% of the Marsing workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Marsing is a blue-collar town, with 55.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Marsing is a city of farmers, fishers, or foresters, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Marsing who work in farm management occupations (33.01%), office and administrative support (8.74%), and management occupations (6.21%).

 In addition, many people in Marsing have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.